daichira-gif/rag-min-prod/README.md

 ### 2. Querying

 To ask a question, send a POST request to the `/query` endpoint.
-The system will find relevant documents and use them to generate an answer.

 ```bash
 curl -X POST "http://localhost:8000/query" \